What is an investment trust?

 Why consider an investment in an investment trust?

-What are the main differences between investment trusts and open-ended funds?
+The main differences between investment trusts and open-ended funds are:

 - Pricing and valuation